SAP/fundamental/docs/pages/guides/how-to-use-scss.md

 <br>

 ## Selective Imports
-Fundamental UI is broken down into several core pieces and also by each component.
-You can also import key features selectively so reduce the SCSS overhead on your project.
+Fundamental UI is divided into several functional pieces.
+You may choose to import key features selectively to reduce the SCSS overhead in your project.

-Here is an overview of the SCSS structure:
+Here is an overview of the SCSS structure -

 {% highlight css %}
 scss/